Professional Employment Guidelines

 Successful employer-employee relationships enable employers to achieve their business objectives and employees to remain professionally competitive.
 The employer-employee relationship should be characterized by mutual expectations, respect, support, and shared goals throughout its duration.

 The Professional Employment Guidelines of the American Chemical Society are recommended practices for employment and are intended to foster productive working relationships between chemical professionals and their employers.
-The ACS advocates the application of these guidelines to promote the security, productivity, and economic well-being of chemical professionals and their employers.
+The ACS advocates the application of these guidelines to promote equality, the security, productivity, and economic well-being of chemical professionals and their employers.

 Deﬁnition of a Chemical Professional